-The digital age has created a lifestyle only a few could have imagined even a decade ago.
+The digital age has presented challenges to winning customer relationships, and created a lifestyle only a few could have imagined even a decade ago.
 Just look at how the dating scene has changed.
 Starting a relationship is now as easy as downloading a dating app on your smartphone or opening a video chat to nurture and grow relationships.

 In my previous post, I talked about this evolution and what it means: Winning customer relationships means that brands have to show customers the love, or risk losing them.
 But how do you turn that love into something long-term and meaningful?

 You need a strategy to find and connect with consumers to establish a relationship.
 You then grow that relationship by building trust and letting consumers know how special they are to you.

 Where to find love

 When people are searching for that ‘someone special,’ they don’t always know where to look.

 Similarly, brands must identify all of the online channels where customers share information, spend time, and make purchases.
 If you have physical channels such as stores, call centers, and pop-ups, create a symbiotic experience that matches the online one.

 Know who you want

 Once you’ve find them, make sure you recognize and understand your customers.
 What are they interested in?
 What bugs them?
 What makes them tick?
 To do this, you need to track where your customers are online and offline and capture that data